 Hold A Conversation

 If you have been in college a while the girls will expect you to have known a little about conversation.
-Freshman are still nervous, and I am not saying that you are not nervous, but they expect you to be a little less nervous because you have been around college a while.
+Freshmen are still nervous, and I am not saying that you are not nervous, but they expect you to be a little less nervous because you have been around college a while.
 Here are some tips and things to remember.

 Remember That Any Sorority Girl You See Is Just Like You